 When Obama became president in 2009, I became very involved in his signature healthcare legislation and began, representing NPA, to spend two days a week in Washington as part of a large coalition of organizations working on health policy and legislative strategy.
-I didn’t have a front row seat on the formulation of what has become known as Obamacare, but I certainly had a second-row seat!
+I didn’t have a front-row seat on the formulation of what has become known as Obamacare, but I certainly had a second-row seat!

 Throughout that process, I was speaking on television, speaking at rallies and penning op-eds.
 People started telling me I should think about running for office.
-I’m a policy wonk at heart and had never given any thought to being a policy maker.
+I’m a policy wonk at heart and had never given any thought to being a policymaker.

 In 2014, Allison Schwartz, my Congresswoman, decided to run for Governor.
-I decided to jump into what was a crowded Democratic primary race for her soon to be vacant seat.
+I decided to jump into what was a crowded Democratic primary race for her soon-to-be vacant seat.
 Although I raised the most money, ran a campaign I’m still proud of to this day and got a very enthusiastic endorsement from the Inquirer, I didn’t win.
 It was a great experience and I was still committed to public service, but I didn’t know what I was going to do next.

-In January 2015, two months after the election and a week after I told Penn I would be leaving my part-time faculty position, then Montgomery County Commissioner Josh Shapiro called to invite me to submit my name for a soon to be vacant position on the county’s Board of Commissioners.
+In January 2015, two months after the election and a week after I told Penn I would be leaving my part-time faculty position, then Montgomery County Commissioner Josh Shapiro called to invite me to submit my name for a soon-to-be vacant position on the county’s Board of Commissioners.

 The Montgomery County Judges tasked with filling the position selected me, and four weeks later I was sworn in as County Commissioner.
 2015 was an election year and a week later I back on the campaign trail.